-Scheduled for implementation by 2020–2021, the Caltrain Modernization Program will electrify the corridor from San Francisco to San Jose—improving the performance, operating efficiency, capacity, safety, and reliability of Caltrain’s commuter rail service.
+The Caltrain Modernization Program is electrifying the corridor from San Francisco to San Jose—improving the performance, operating efficiency, capacity, safety, and reliability of Caltrain’s commuter rail service.
 The new electric trains will replace the existing diesel-fueled locomotives and play a significant role in meeting state and regional goals to reduce greenhouse gas emissions.

 Harris’ scope of engineering work on the Caltrain electrification includes:

-- Relocating all existing utilities around the new locations of the traction power sites
+- Relocating all existing utilities around the new locations of the traction power sites; and